 Chat with kids, grandkids, and friends with the click of a button.
 You’ll need access to the internet, of course, but otherwise it’s super easy to stay in touch.

-Friends or family members can probably help you get set up if you need a hand, or you could get help from in-home carers or community workers if you qualify for assistance.
+Friends or family members can probably help you get set up if you need a hand, or you could get help from home carers or community workers if you qualify for assistance.
 While they are there, get them to help you do your grocery shopping online and you’ve just freed up enough time to go down the local club.

 Many libraries and community houses also offer free sessions to get you set up and using Skype or FaceTime with confidence.
 These tools are in common use; why not give it a go!